Ellsworth, Wisconsin: East Ellsworth

 The steep grades approaching Ellsworth's hilltop location proved an insurmountable challenge to railroad construction.
 When the Chicago, St. Paul, Minneapolis and Omaha Railway ("Omaha Road") surveyed a branch line to the locale in 1885, it bypassed the village and constructed a depot about one mile away at the foot of the grade.
 The businesses that grew up by the station coalesced into the independent village of East Ellsworth.
-The Isabelle River runs through East Ellsworth.
+The Isabelle Creek runs through East Ellsworth.